Christmas Season is Here!

 We sell five varieties of Oregon Grown Christmas Trees (we have a Christmas Tree Guide further down this page to help you pick your perfect tree) as well as fresh made garlands and wreaths!
 But that's not all!
 We also have ornaments, decor, gifts, and more inside the store!

-We want to help make your Christmas decor as beautiful and unique as possible and that is why our specialty is flocking trees and adding crystals to trees!
+We want to help make your Christmas decorating as beautiful and unique as possible and that is why our specialty is flocking trees and adding crystals to trees!
 Flocking trees gives the look of snow on the branches and adding crystals gives a glistening effect when the light catches the branches.

 Christmas Tree Guide: